aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

 ### Allocating a GPU to your job

-The primary role of AI Lab is to run software that utilises one or more GPUs for computations.
+The primary role of AI-LAB is to run software that utilises one or more GPUs for computations.
 In order to run applications with a GPU you need to allocate a GPU to a job using Slurm.

 Let's try running a small Python script that performs a simple matrix multiplication of random data to benchmark TensorFlow computing speed:

 !!! example
-    Download <a href="/assets/scripts/benchmark_tensorflow.py" download="benchmark_tensorflow.py">benchmark_tensorflow.py</a> and copy it from your local computer to your user directory on AI Lab using the `scp` command or `WinSCP` (see [Step 2: File Transfer](/getting-started/file-transfer)):
+    Download <a href="/assets/scripts/benchmark_tensorflow.py" download="benchmark_tensorflow.py">benchmark_tensorflow.py</a> and copy it from your local computer to your user directory on AI-LAB using the `scp` command or `WinSCP` (see [Step 2: File Transfer](/getting-started/file-transfer)):

     #### Execute job without GPU
     Now, lets first try executing `benchmark_tensorflow.py` without allocating a GPU: